damonto/estkme-cloud/README.md

 This is a simple server designed to handle requests from the eSTK.me removable eUICC, such as downloads and notifications.

-The project is written in Go and is just a toy project, not suitable for production use.

-If you want to deploy your own eSTK.me Cloud Enhance server, I recommend you to use the [official eSTK.me Cloud Enhance server](https://github.com/estkme-group/lpac/blob/main/src/rlpa-server.php) instead.

 ### Installation

 You can download the binary release from the [releases page](https://github.com/damonto/estkme-cloud/releases) or you can build it yourself.